keitheous/ajax-movie-database/readMe.md

 I could not have done this without JB.
-It was 100% his effort.
+Thank you very much JB.